Independent and co-opted council members

 Tim lives just outside High Wycombe and, in what spare time he has, enjoys playing tennis, watching Saracens RFC, Southampton FC and tinkering with his tractors.

-After 25 years in the London Advertising business, Ken decided it was time for a change and moved himself and his family out to Oxfordshire to run a very traditional golf club based near Henley-on-Thames.
-In 2009 Ken became self-employed and devised a number of small entrepreneurial ventures and business consultancies, using his marketing, advertising, business and internet experience to start the businesses.
+After 25 years in the London advertising business, Ken decided it was time for a change and moved himself and his family out to Oxfordshire to run a very traditional golf club based near Henley-on-Thames.
+In 2009 Ken became self employed and devised a number of small entrepreneurial ventures and business consultancies, using his marketing, advertising, and internet experience to start the businesses.

-Ken is married with two children and plays golf at The Oxfordshire Golf Club, as well as enjoying DIY, old cars and playing the organ.
+Ken is married with two children and plays golf, as well as enjoying DIY, old cars and playing the organ.

 Anthony joined the Civil Service in 1992 after a business career spanning 16 years, much of which he spent in Asia, Africa, the Middle East and the former Soviet Union.
 Government roles included posts in the Cabinet Office, the UK Permanent Representation to the EU, the Patent Office and the Government Olympic Executive.
 He was closely involved in planning and delivering the economic legacy of the London 2012 Games.

 Since retiring from the Senior Civil Service in 2010 Anthony has devoted much of his time to improving the employment prospects of disabled people.
-He is a member of the Disability Employer Engagement Steering Group; a co-opted Director of the Trade Association Forum Ltd; and a Trustee of the Wycombe Environment Centre.
+He is Chairman of the Wycombe Environment Centre and has a close association with the Encephalitis Society.
+In 2017 he received a Trade Association Forum Outstanding Contribution Award.

 He read Modern History at Trinity College, Oxford and is a Fellow of the Royal Geographical Society.
 He is also a Freeman of the City of London and a Liveryman of the Worshipful Company of Fan Makers.
 Anthony has lived in Buckinghamshire for 20 years and is married with three adult children.